ukhsa-collaboration/LOMA/README.md

 Updates:
 - Genefinder and BLAST functionality has temporarily been removed while the input data file format is changed.
 - Docker and Apptainer will be supported but have not been fully tested on our systems.
-- Input file formats will be switched to CSV format with headers required, for consistency with the short-read pipeline.
-- The wiki is currently being written.

 # Table of contents
 * [Introduction](#Introduction)